 The goals set on a team basis are usually set by the team leader and the head of the department.
 Before the goals are assigned, problems are discussed with all individuals in the team and everyone’s opinion is taken.
 Hence, all employees participate in the process.

 Analyze income and outcome weekly and make report monthly

 Use 50% faster tools to calculate easily and minimize the risk of making mistakes by 90%

 Individual OKR is the smallest part of this setting goal process.
 Clearly, it represents the duties of the employees who are working in a company and a team.
 Thus, they are usually set by the department manager.

-As the end of the specified time determine for the OKR is reached, how close the company, team or people and whether KRs are completed or not are measured.
+As the end of the specified time determined for the OKR is reached, how close the company, team or people and whether KRs are completed or not are measured.
 If the specified objective has not been achieved, this may not be an indication of failure.
 Maybe the key results are inappropriate.
-As long as the objectives are not timed out, the OKRs are revised and reintroduced.
+As long as the objectives are not timed out, you can revise and reintroduce the OKRs.